codehackerr/poka-yoke/README.md

  - Data hiding and encapsulation.
 Start with everything hidden and expose only what is really required.
  - Law of least knowledge.
 The clients need to know the minimal what they need to get the job done.
 Interface seggregation principle of SOLID is a way to achieve this.
  - Prevent invalid transitions (That's what we have demonstrated primarily here).
-Model State Machines as Sate Machines, don't leave them as a generic class.
+Model State Machines as Sate Machines, don't design them as a generic object that can be mutated by the clients in unintended ways.